 For the maximum impact, your accomplishments should be presented as concise “success studies” complete with challenge faced, action taken, immediate result, and strategic importance.

-By conveying your accomplishments in this “story” manner, you make a connection with the reader.
+By conveying your career accomplishments in this “story” manner, you make a connection with the reader.
 You also become far more memorable than all the other job candidates.

 Examples of the CAR Technique